yashpatel5400/stats604-project4/README.md

   - __Accurate estimation__ validated through CV over historical data.
   - __Reproducibility__ through an accompanying Dockerfile.

+# Code Structure
+Code is organized into the following directories:
+- `data/`: code for processing the raw data (currently support NOAA and Wunderground)
+- `notebooks/`: Jupyter NBs for interactive testing of the pipeline
+- `predictor/`: main source for the repo, which notably includes:
+    - `predictor/eval.py`: evaluation pipeline used for model experimentation and validation
+    - `predictor/models/`: collection of models tested for predictive accuracy
+- `raw_data/`: code for downloading raw data (currently support NOAA and Wunderground)

 # Installation

 1. To use and install `predictor`, we recommend using Docker.
 Build the image with: `docker build -f Dockerfile .`